Environmental Policy of EnBW

 Expand renewable energies (RE)

-Expand renewable energiesTOP Performance Indicator: Installed renewable energies (RE) capacity and share of RE capacity in the generation capacity: In 2022, the installed output of renewable energies increased to 5.4 GW compared to 5.1 GW in the previous year.
-The share of the generation capacity accounted for by RE increased to 41.7 %.
-Additional output of around 300 MWp was added with the commissioning of the two solar parks Gottesgabe and Alttrebbin.
-Other onshore wind power plants and PV power plants were also added.
-Both key performance indicators were within the forecasted ranges.
+Expand renewable energiesTOP Performance Indicator: Installed renewable energies (RE) capacity and share of RE capacity in the generation capacity: In 2023, the installed output of renewable energies increased by 300 MW to 5.7 GW.
+The share of the generation capacity accounted for by RE increased to 46.9%.
+This meant that these key performance indicators were almost within their forecasted ranges.
+We placed several new solar parks and especially wind farms into operation in Germany.
+We also added new output in the areas of photo¬voltaics and onshore wind farms in France.
 We have thus continued to push forward the expansion of electricity generation from renewable energy sources in accordance with our strategy.
-Expanding renewable energies to between 6.5 and 7.5 GW by 2025 is one of the 15 strategic measures in the EnBW Sustainability Agenda.
-In view of the currently installed output and our project pipeline, we believe that we remain on course to achieve the target value. |
+Expanding renewable energies to between 6.5 and 7.5 GW by 2025 is one of the key measures in the EnBW Sustainability Agenda.
+Our thermal output decreased as planned due to the final decom¬missioning of our Neckarwestheim II nuclear power plant in April 2023. |

 Performance indicator